Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: Results

 We begin by investigating the impact of different UE distributions on the performance of load balancing.
 We perform three experiments and denote each experiment as a specific case.
 In the first case we set the number of UEs, such that more UEs are distributed in groups 1 and 2, than in group 3, i.e. $N_1=N_2=6$, $N_3=4$.
 In the second case we set the number of UEs equal in each group, i.e. $N_1=N_2=N_3=6$.
 And finally, in the third case we set the number of UEs in group 3 larger than in the other two groups, i.e. $N_1=N_2=6$, $N_3=8$.
 The metric that is studied in the three cases described above is the total network-wide blocking probability, calculated as $\frac{1}{3}\sum_{i=1}^{3}B^{(i)}$, as a function of channel access probability $p_i=p$ for $i\in\{1,2,3\}$.
 This metric is used in order to give a simple overall indication of the blocking suffered by UEs in all groups.
 Results are presented in Fig.~\ref{fig:blocking_tot_p}.

 The most interesting observation from Fig.~\ref{fig:blocking_tot_p} is that with an increase in the number of UEs in the TTR, the total blocking probability becomes smaller for moderate values of $p$.
 Surprisingly, the blocking probability starts to drop sharply as the value of $p$ continues to increase.
-This phenomenon occurs because as $p$ increases, so do collisions on the random access channel, which in-turn limits the blocking probability because there are fewer UEs that successfully access available channels.
+This phenomenon occurs because as $p$ increases, so do collisions on the random access channel, which in-turn limits the blocking probability because fewer UEs successfully access available channels.
+The result is easier to understand when one observes that the blocking probability is the probability of not finding a free data channel for a connection that has successfully connected to the BS via a control channel.
 It has to be kept in mind that for each case presented in Fig.~\ref{fig:blocking_tot_p} the length of the random access phase remains the same.
 What is important to note is that for moderate values of $p$, the difference between blocking probabilities for each case is small, i.e. less than 5\% (please compare values of blocking probability for each case in the range of $p\in(0,0.6)$).
 However, as $p$ becomes very large, the curves with a higher number of group 3 UEs drop off faster because they experience a substantial increase in the number of collisions.
 Therefore, a certain value of $p$ can maximize the channel utilization achieved through load balancing and also maintain the blocking probability at approximately the same level (given negligible changes in UE distribution).

 We now move our focus to the impact of random access phase length $L_x$ on the performance of load balancing.
 The results are presented in Fig.~\ref{fig:varying_L}.
 The set of parameters remain the same as in the earlier experiment in this section, however $p_x=p=0.4$.
 As an example, three network metrics are evaluated as a function of number of slots in the random access phase, $L_x$: (i) total channel utilization in both cells, $U$, (ii) collision probability at group 3, $D^{(3)}$, and (iii) blocking probability at group 3, $B^{(3)}$.
-For clarity, the number of slots is set equal among each group of UEs.
+For simplicity, the number of slots is set equal among each group of UEs.